OUR PURPOSE

 –James A. Baldwin

-With our purpose of fighting mass incarceration from the inside out, Native Sons is a literacy program aimed at getting books and reading materials—culturally, sociologically, historically relevant and appropriate ones—into the hands of juveniles caught up by the School-to-Prison Pipeline.
-Our team of advisors includes some folks who have found their way out of the criminal justice system and back to their communities, people who know how tough it can be to readjust and realign.
+Our team of advisors includes some folks who have found their way out of the criminal justice system back to their communities, people who know how tough it can be to realign, how important mentorship and access to instructive materials can be.
 Other Native Sons mentors are still serving time in prison, yet have committed themselves to serving others in order that their mistakes might be used for good.
-Others yet are educators and coaches, and more.
-We all come from different backgrounds yet share a passion for social equality; we aim to fight the injustice of mass incarceration by working to impact the wide spread of juvenile offender illiteracy.
+Others yet are educators, musicians, and coaches who have never personally been caught up, but who care deeply.
+We share a passion for equity, even as we bring our unique and diverse backgrounds and experiences to this work.
+Our aim is to fight the injustice and impact of mass incarceration by focusing our energies on communities bearing the heaviest weight of systemic racism.